About us

 Kelly Carnahan

-She holds a BFA from Marshall University (Go Herd!) and an MA in journalism from Indiana University.
-While at Marshall, she met longtime collaborator Jim Stowers, who’s been her trusted editor, sounding board, and internal conscience ever since, helping strengthen, structure, and sharpen her creative schemes.
+Kelly holds a BFA from Marshall University (Go Herd!) and an MA in journalism from Indiana University (Go Hoosiers!).
+While at Marshall, she met longtime collaborator Jim Stowers, who has been her trusted editor, sounding board, and internal conscience ever since—strengthening, structuring, and sharpening her creative schemes.

-Kelly lives in Bloomington, Indiana, with her partner, Mark, and a vegetable garden under siege by a deeply committed chipmunk and deer alliance.
-She has played Scrabble weekly since 2007 with a local crew of artists, gentle vandals, and rabble rousers, and has co-hosted a weekly Sunday Supper Club since 2020.
+She lives in Bloomington, Indiana, with her partner, Mark.
+She tends flower and vegetable gardens under constant siege by a deeply committed chipmunk–deer alliance, has played Scrabble weekly since 2008 with a local crew of artists, gentle vandals, and rabble-rousers, and has co-hosted a weekly Sunday Supper Club since 2020.